platformsh/platformsh-docs/src/development/private-repository.md

 To grant Platform.sh access to your private Git repository, you need to add the project public SSH key to the deploy keys of your Git repository.

-You can copy your project’s public key by going to the Settings tab on the Web Interface and then clicking the Deploy Key tab on the left hand side.
+You can copy your project’s public key by going to the Settings tab on the console and then clicking the Deploy Key tab on the left hand side.

 ![Deploy Key](/images/settings_Deploy Key.png)